jacknystrom/Penny-planner/conduct.md

 Conversational Courtesies
 All members will be kind and attentive to the other members.
+Members will refrain from using their phones at meetings

 Enforcement/ Feedback